 With high turnover rates and intense competition, many guard operations seek to maximize profit margins by doing the bare minimum required by states when it comes to pre-employment screening, background checks, and training.

-companies even choose to avoid these requirements altogether, gambling
+Some companies even choose to avoid these requirements altogether,

-that an overburdened and underfunded state regulatory agency may
+gambling that an overburdened and underfunded state regulatory agency

 The Department of State recently awarded the contract to provide private uniformed security to their offices in 10 states, to a well known national firm that had been fined over a million dollars in one year for repeated offenses.
 Private security firms are not permitted to access N.C.I.C.
 (National Criminal Information Center).
 The result is that firms usually conduct an "in-state" criminal background check on a prospective employee.
 These can take days or weeks to complete, and of course, fail to reveal if the candidate has a history in another state.